Guess (GES) Gets a Buy Rating from B.Riley FBR

-B.Riley FBR analyst Susan Anderson maintained a Buy rating on Guess (GES) on August 18 and set a price target of $15.00.
-The company’s shares closed last Friday at $12.07.
+In a report released today, Susan Anderson from B.Riley FBR reiterated a Buy rating on Guess (GES), with a price target of $15.00.
+The company’s shares closed last Wednesday at $13.40.

-According to TipRanks.com, Anderson is a 1-star analyst with an average return of -0.6% and a 43.7% success rate.
+According to TipRanks.com, Anderson is a 2-star analyst with an average return of 0.3% and a 43.8% success rate.
 Anderson covers the Consumer Goods sector, focusing on stocks such as Wolverine World Wide, Turning Point Brands, and G-III Apparel Group.

 The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Guess with a $14.00 average price target.